idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial03_verification/step04_mms.md

 The system is subjected to Neumann boundary conditions at the top surface boundary ($y=0$), which approximates the radiative cooling of the snow surface.
 The left and right sides of the domain are subjected to the natural boundary condition, which for this problem approximates an "insulated" boundary condition.
-Finally, the bottom is subjected a constant temperature.
+Finally, a constant temperature is imposed on the bottom boundary.

 ## Simulation

 The heat conduction module of [!ac](MOOSE) is capable of performing the desired simulation.
-The values in [tutorial03-snow-values] provide the numeric values to be used for the simulation, which will execute for nine hours of simulation time.
+The values in [tutorial03-snow-values] provide the numeric values to be used for the simulation, which will solve for nine hours of simulation time.

 !table id=tutorial03-snow-values caption=Numerical values used for two-dimensional simulation of snow.
 | Variable          | Value  | Units |